-London is a city jam-packed with things to see and do.
-If you fancy a day away from the city, however, there are numerous locations within an hour or two of London that are well worth a visit.
-Send My Bag has chosen the top five destinations that can be easily fitted into a day trip from London.
+Although London is a city jam-packed with things to see and do, there are also numerous locations that are well worth a visit as a day trip from London.
+Send My Bag has chosen its top five day trip destinations that are only an hour or two from London.

-- For history lovers: Stonehenge.
-Experience ancient history by visiting Stonehenge in the county of Wiltshire, two hours southwest of London.
+For history lovers: Stonehenge Take a day trip from London that allows you to experience ancient history, by visiting Stonehenge in the county of Wiltshire, two hours southwest of London.
 Stonehenge consists of several giant rectangular rocks that were placed in a circular arrangement by prehistoric Britons.
 This may not sound like much, but faced with the size of these rocks, you will be amazed at the feat of human strength that must have been required to transport and position them.
 You can learn about the history of the stone circle at the attraction’s visitor centre, where a café and shop are also available.
 It is recommended that you book your ticket to visit Stonehenge in advance in order to guarantee entry.
 For more destinations suited to history lovers, read our guide to the 'Top Five European Destinations for History Lovers'.

 Don’t forget that you can ship your luggage to London with Send My Bag to allow to you bring everything you need to make your visit perfect.
 If you fancy taking part in some outdoor activities in the New Forest, you can ship your equipment, such as bikes and hiking boots, with Send My Bag, too.
 To find out more about luggage shipping to London, visit our ‘How it Works’ page or our ‘FAQs’.